kermit-xrp/xFUND/README.md

 #### Conclusion

-FundME is a secure and decentralized crowdfunding platform that allows users to raise funds for their projects without the need for a third party.
+xFUND is a secure and decentralized crowdfunding platform that allows users to raise funds for their projects without the need for a third party.
 The platform is built on the Flare Network, which provides the scalability, security, and interoperability that are essential for a successful crowdfunding platform.

 Here are some of the benefits of using FundME: